gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 minds off it for a while.
 Whatever the reason, they kept pace a few strides behind me, still cracking jokes.
 If I was that afraid of rats, I must sleep with a night light.
 Or with my mother.
 Yeah, that was it---I probably still slept with my mother.
-Hey, maybe that's what the gloves were for...
+Hey, maybe that's what the gloves were for…

 I asked Ishad afterward if he'd ever actually walked away from any fights.
 "Plenty," he said.
 "Well, some.
 A few, anyway.
 I must have done."